hassamasif/Amazon-AWS-Textract-Checkbox-Selection-Detection/README.md

 It will be child of X Element,
 Get ID of Child Element
 It will have other Child elements linked with it
-FIND Block TYPE of LINE in which one of child found above is present.
+FIND Block TYPE of LINE in which all of childs found above is present.

 ```